 The FIFD has made efforts to search for juvenile toothfish during austral spring or summer over the last few years, by juvenile toothfish surveys (e.g., Pompert et al. 2015; Arkhipkin et al. 2017; Lee et al. 2018) or by including four inshore stations in February groundfish surveys (e.g., see Arkhipkin et al. 2019; Randhawa et al. 2020; Trevizan et al. 2021).
-In the February groundfish surveys, toothfish smaller than 20 cm total length (ages $\leq$ 1) have been scarce through the time series ( $n{2010} = 0$ ; $n{2011} = 60$ ; $n{2015} = 237$ ; $n{2016} = 57$ ; $n{2017} = 109$ ; $n{2018} = 0$ ; $n{2019} = 1$ ; $n{2020} = 2$ ; $n{2021} = 26$ ; $n{2022} = 0$ ); however, it must be noted that juvenile toothfish were not systematically searched for at least during the February 2010, 2011, and 2022 surveys.
-Nevertheless, higher numbers of juveniles found in the February 2015 and 2017 surveys are consistent with higher recruitment in 2015 and 2017, with persistent recruitment hotspots for newly-settled toothfish found to the north-west in the FICZ, along with opportunistic areas to the north (2016), south (2017) and north-east (2015), coinciding with the main areas of upwelling and high productivity.
+In the February groundfish surveys, toothfish smaller than 20 cm total length (ages \leq 1) have been scarce through the time series ($n{2010} = 0$; $n{2011} = 60$; $n{2015} = 237$; $n{2016} = 57$; $n{2017} = 109$; $n{2018} = 0$; $n{2019} = 1$; $n{2020} = 2$; $n{2021} = 26$; $n{2022} = 0$; $n{2023} = 0$); however, it must be noted that juvenile toothfish were not systematically searched for at least during the February 2010, 2011, 2022, and 2023 surveys.
+Nevertheless, higher numbers of juveniles found in the February 2015 and 2017 surveys are consistent with higher recruitment in 2015 and 2017, with persistent recruitment hotspots for newly-settled toothfish found to the north-west in the FICZ, along with opportunistic areas to the north (2016), south (2017), and north-east (2015), coinciding with the main areas of upwelling and high productivity.
 The state of toothfish recruitment has remained low apart from 2015 and 2017; during years of low recruitment, juvenile toothfish are largely constrained to sheltered inshore regions to the north-west of the Falkland Islands (Lee et al. 2021).
 Juveniles of other species are recorded and measured opportunistically, but are not currently the objective of a systematic study.

-The algorithm for calculating biomass estimates was adjusted this year (see Methods, and Appendices II and III) to give more effective weighting to survey trawls that are shortened but nevertheless valid, and therefore not excluded from analyses.
-As the adjustment was applied retroactively, species biomass estimates in Table II differ somewhat from the equivalent tables in previous years' reports.
+The algorithm for calculating biomass estimates was adjusted in 2022 (see Methods, and Appendices II and III in Ramos & Winter 2022b) to give more effective weighting to survey trawls that are shortened but nevertheless valid, and therefore not excluded from analyses.
 Shortened but valid trawls occurred in several years, and can affect biomass estimation especially of species that have strongly aggregated distributions.
-For example, the hoki biomass estimate was particularly high in February 2021 due to the exceptionally large catch of this species on station 3362 of the groundfish survey, which had to be ended after just 20 minutes to avoid overloading the net (Ramos & Winter 2021a; Trevizan et al. 2021).
+For example, the hoki biomass estimate was particularly high in February 2021 due to the exceptionally large catch of this species on station 3362 of the groundfish survey, which had to be ended after just 20 minutes to avoid overloading the net (Ramos & Winter 2021; Trevizan et al. 2021).
 This trawl was valid as the gear was not defective, and the schooling behaviour of hoki makes such a high localized density realistic, but the influence of this one trawl on the overall biomass estimate needed to be down-weighted.
 An additional adjustment was applied to the February 2022 groundfish survey, which had only 42 trawl stations instead of the usual average 87 stations due to quarantine requirements.
-This adjustment for 2022 (only) provided a more realistic output of the biomass estimation uncertainties in the shortened survey.
+This adjustment for 2022 (only) provided a more realistic output of the biomass estimation uncertainties in shortened surveys.